Abatement

 A contingent interest is a right to receive inheritance or trust property only if a specific condition is met, such as reaching a certain age or surviving another person.

-Controlling interest is the ownership of enough [shares](/glossary/company-shares) in a company—typically more than 50% of voting shares—to control major business decisions and determine the company's direction.
+Controlling interest is the ownership of enough shares in a company, typically more than 50% of voting shares, to control major business decisions and determine the company's direction.

 A costs order is a court's decision about who pays the legal bills after a dispute, usually requiring the losing party to pay both sides' costs, which can total £50,000 or more.